Powerlearnproject/se-day1-assignment-kes-crypto/README.md

 Solution: Follow secure coding practices, conduct periodic security audits, and encryption baking.

-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+<b>Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.</b>

 Unit Testing – This tests independent components or functions of a program in isolation.
 It helps fix bugs early, ensures the reliability of the correct behavior, and makes debugging easier.
 Example: Testing a login function to make sure a user is authenticated properly.
 Integration Testing – Ensures that combined different modules or services perform just fine.
 It helps to detect problems in data flow, API interactions, or database connections.
 Example: Testing whether a payment gateway does processing well for transactions with the shopping cart system.